2023 Best Value Geological & Earth Sciences Master's Degree Schools

 Illinois State graduate students pay an average of $11,773 in tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend University of Wyoming.
-The school came in at #5 on this year’s Best Value Geological & Earth Sciences Master’s Degree Schools list.
-Located in the remote town of Laramie, UW is a public school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Houston.
+The school came in at #4 on this year’s Best Value Geological & Earth Sciences Master’s Degree Schools list.
+Located in the large city of Houston, UH is a public school with a fairly large student population.

 Read full report on Geological & Earth Sciences at University of Delaware

-With a ranking of #7, The University of Texas at Austin did quite well on this year’s best value schools for geological and earth sciences students working on their master’s degree.
+The University of Texas at Austin came in at #7 in this year’s edition of the Best Value Geological & Earth Sciences Master’s Degree Schools ranking.
 UT Austin is a very large public school located in the city of Austin.

-Full Geological & Earth Sciences at California State University - Long Beach Report
+Read full report on Geological & Earth Sciences at California State University - Long Beach

 California State Polytechnic University - Pomona landed the #9 spot in the 2023 rankings for the best value master’s degree geological and earth sciences programs.
-Located in the large suburb of Pomona, Cal Poly Pomona is a public school with a very large student population.
+Located in the suburb of Pomona, Cal Poly Pomona is a public school with a fairly large student population.

 Full Geological & Earth Sciences at California State Polytechnic University - Pomona Report